 Here we have collated resources and services for NHS staff coping with the stresses of working throughout the Coronavirus pandemic.
 We hope you will find them useful, and welcome any additions you would like us to include.
 Please get in touch with your suggestions at firstname.lastname@example.org.

-During this difficult time the Education Academy and Library services are providing you with a space to get away from the stress of the clinical area at each of our site.
-Here you will find resources on wellbeing and mindfulness as well as information to help you develop and maintain your clinical skills.
+During the pandemic the Education Academy & Knowledge and Library Services are providing you with a space to get away from the stress of the clinical area at each of our site, as well as information to help you develop and maintain your clinical skills.

-At Whipps Cross and Newham Hospitals we offer comfortable seats and computer access, with tea and coffee, from 10.00 to 16.00.
+At Whipps Cross and Newham Hospitals we offer comfortable seats and computer access, with tea and coffee, from 10am-4pm.
 Please check local notices for details.
 Staff can continue to access our 24/7 knowledge hubs (computer rooms) on each site.

 Books and Puzzles

 Our libraries at Whipps Cross and Newham house print collections of leisure reads including mindfulness and wellbeing texts, plus relaxing spaces to read them in.
 We also keep jigsaw puzzles on display for staff to unwind with.

 Bookboon, our soft skills e-library, contains many wellbeing and mindfulness books that staff can read online or download and keep in perpetuity.
 Titles include "Total Wellbeing: From Stress to Success" and "Manage Your Persnal Energy", amongst others.
 Access this collection on the Digital Library WeShare page.